Rosalind Franklin: Personal life

 In his book The Double Helix, Watson provides his first-person account of the search for and discovery of DNA.
 He paints a sympathetic but sometimes critical portrait of Franklin.
 He praises her intellect and scientific acumen, but portrays Franklin as difficult to work with and careless with her appearance.
 After introducing her in the book as "Rosalind", he writes that he and his male colleagues usually referred to her as "Rosy", the name people at King's College London used behind her back.
-Franklin did not want to be called by that name because she had a great-aunt Rosy.
+Franklin did not want to be called by that name because she had a great-aunt, Rosy.
 In the family, she was called "Ros".
 To others, Franklin was simply "Rosalind".
-She made it clear to an American visiting friend, Dorothea Raacke, while sitting with her at Crick's table in The Eagle pub in Cambridge: Raacke asked her how she was to be called and she replied "I'm afraid it will have to be Rosalind", adding "Most definitely not Rosy."
+She made it clear to an American visiting friend, Dorothea Raacke, while sitting with her at Crick's table in The Eagle pub in Cambridge: Raacke asked her how she would like to be addressed, she replied, "I'm afraid it will have to be Rosalind", adding "Most definitely not 'Rosy'."

 Franklin often expressed her political views.
-She initially blamed Winston Churchill for inciting the war, but later admired him for his speeches.
+She initially blamed Winston Churchill for inciting the war but later admired him for his speeches.
 Franklin actively supported Professor John Ryle as an independent candidate for parliament in the 1940 Cambridge University by-election, but he was unsuccessful.

-Franklin did not seem to have an intimate relationship with anyone, and always kept her deepest personal feelings to herself.
+Franklin did not seem to have an intimate relationship with anyone and always kept her deepest personal feelings to herself.
 After her younger days, she avoided close friendship with the opposite sex.
-In her later years, Evi Ellis, who had shared her bedroom when a child refugee and who was then married to Ernst Wohlgemuth and had moved to Notting Hill from Chicago, tried matchmaking her with Ralph Miliband but failed.
-Franklin once told Evi that her flatmate asked her for a drink, but she did not understand the intention.
+In her later years, Evi Ellis, who had shared her bedroom when she was a child refugee and who was then married to Ernst Wohlgemuth and had moved to Notting Hill from Chicago, tried matchmaking her with Ralph Miliband but failed.
+Franklin once told Evi that a man who had a flat on the same floor as hers asked if she would like to come in for a drink, but she did not understand the intention.
 She was quite infatuated by her French mentor Mering, who had a wife and a mistress.
 Mering also admitted that he was captivated by her "intelligence and beauty".
 According to Anne Sayre, Franklin did confess her feeling for Mering when she was undergoing a second surgery, but Maddox reported that the family denied this.
 Mering wept when he visited her later, and destroyed all her letters after her death.

-Franklin’s closest personal affair was probably with her once post-doctoral student Donald Caspar.
+Franklin's closest personal affair was probably with her once post-doctoral student Donald Caspar.
 In 1956, she visited him at his home in Colorado after her tour to University of California, Berkeley, and she was known to remark later that Caspar was one "she might have loved, might have married".
 In her letter to Sayre, Franklin described him as "an ideal match".